 Symbolic Warfare

-This is the core hypocrisy of the mythic order: the law binds bodies but protects abstractions.
-Corporations are “persons” when they speak, ghosts when they kill.
-Police are “servants” when they march, sovereigns when they shoot.
-The in-group—bankers, oligarchs, political dynasties—operate in the legal negative space, where consequences dissolve like sugar in the tea of patrimony.
-The out-group—the poor, the racialized, the dissident—are metabolized into legal raw material, their lives processed into precedent, their resistance branded as pathology.
+This is the core con of the mythic order: the law binds bodies but protects ghosts.
+Corporations?
+“Persons” when they speak, vapor when they kill.
+Police?
+“Servants” when they march, sovereigns when they shoot.
+The Ant Man Bee creeps along the legal walls, watching the rich move through the negative space where consequences dissolve like sugar in the tea of patrimony.
+Meanwhile, the poor, the damned, the dispossessed—they’re fed to the word-machine, processed into precedent, into pathology, into precedent again.

 Listen, you goddamn freaks—they’re rigging your brain with symbolic napalm and calling it culture.
 The Symbolic Warfare isn’t some ivory-tower bullshit; it’s a bare-knuckled brawl in the rotten heart of the American Dream.
 They’ve got you jacked into a feedback loop of holy flags, celebrity saints, and 24/7 propaganda masquerading as “news.”